As far as energy-packed sweet treats go in the world of fruit and vegetables, you really can’t go wrong with bananas.

 As such, you might find your dog has eaten a banana you had no intention of offering him or her.
 Luckily, this isn’t a serious reason for concern at all.

-In fact, even though your dog shouldn’t eat a banana peel, even if they eat a whole unpeeled such fruit, they ought to be fine.
+Even though your dog shouldn’t eat a banana peel, even if they eat a whole unpeeled such fruit, they ought to be fine.

 You might find your trusty pup lolloping and slouching after a while as their tummy gurgles at all its unfamiliar filling.